Oscar Orbos

-Oscar Muñoz Orbos (born January 28, 1951), popularly known as Ka Oca, is a Philippine TV personality and host of GMA Network's Debate with Mare at Pare.
+Oscar Muñoz Orbos (born January 28, 1951), popularly known as Ka Oca, is a Philippine TV personality and host of GMA Network's Debate with Mare at Pare, currently serving as the chairperson of the People's Television Network since 2024, under President Bongbong Marcos.

 Orbos was a former cabinet secretary, provincial governor, and vice presidential candidate.
 He is now a practicing lawyer and broadcaster.

 Early life

 Born in Bani, Pangasinan, he completed his studies at the University of the Philippines Diliman with a Bachelor of Arts in Economics in 1971.
 He enrolled in the University of the Philippines College of Law and received his Bachelor of Laws in 1975.

+While in the University, he became a member of the Alpha Phi Beta Fraternity and eventually headed it as its Lord Chancellor.

 Private career

 He became a legal assistant to the Paredes, Poblador, Nazareno, Azada and Tomacruz Law Firm from 1975 to 1976 and elevated to Associate Attorney in 1976.
 He became a Partner in 1980 and the firm was called the Poblador, Azada, Tomacruz, Paredes, Cacanindin and Orbos Law Firm.
 He resigned to the post in 1983 to help in the propaganda campaign to oust Ferdinand Marcos.